 We did this inexpensive bed from IKEA because we don’t know how long this will really be what he wants, and because I loved that he could sleep on top without being too high.
 I spray painted it white (FYI it takes a good amount of paint), and love how simple it turned out.

 For bedding, my biggest concern was that with bunk beds it was always going to look sloppy and his bed would never be made.
-We ended up going with Beddy’s bedding for both beds, and that problem was solved.
+We ended up going with Beddy’s bedding for both beds, and that problem was solved. – I did a full review of Beddys Bedding here if you are on the fence about it!

 If you haven’t heard of Beddy’s, do yourself a favor and check out their site.
 They have the most amazing bedding that zips on both ides and fits over the mattress like a fitted sheet, so for kids making their beds it’s a breeze, and for bunk beds especially it is almost NEEDED.